Filtrations of the Chow group of zero-cycles on abelian varieties and behavior under isogeny: Introduction

-\begin{prop} (cf.~\autoref{main2}) Let $X=C_1\times\cdots\times C_d$ be a product of smooth projective curves over a finite extension $k$ of $\Q_p$, where $p$ is an odd prime.
+\begin{theo} Let $X=C_1\times\cdots\times C_d$ be a product of smooth projective curves over a $p$-adic field $k$, where $p$ is an odd prime.
 Let $J_i$ be the Jacobian variety of $C_i$ for $i=1,\ldots,d$.
-Suppose that there exists a finite extension $K/k$ over which for each $i\in\{1,\ldots,d\}$ there exists an isogeny $\psi_i:J_i\otimes_k K\to E_{i_1}\times\cdots\times E_{i_{r_i}}$ of degree coprime to $p$ to a product $Y_i:=E_{i_1}\times\cdots\times E_{i_{r_i}}$ of elliptic curves all of which have either good reduction or split multiplicative reduction. \begin{enumerate} \item Suppose that for at most one $i\in\{1,\ldots,d\}$ the abelian variety $Y_i$ has coordinates with good supersingular reduction.
-Then the group $F^2(X)_{\nd}$ is torsion of finite exponent and there exists a finite extension $K'/K$ such that $F^2(X\otimes_k K')_{\nd}$ is a finite group. \item Under the same assumptions as in part (1), if $K=k$ is an unramified extension of $\Q_p$ and all the elliptic curves involved have good reduction, then $F^2(X)_{\nd}$ is $p$-divisible. \item Suppose that each $Y_i$ has potentially good ordinary reduction.
-Then there exists a finite extension $L/k$ such that the cycle class map to \'{e}tale cohomology is injective for every $n\geq 1$. \end{enumerate} \end{prop} We note that \autoref{mainintro1}, \autoref{mainintro2} (1) and the results obtained in \cite{Raskind/Spiess2000, Gazaki/Leal2022} are the only evidence we have for the full \autoref{mainconj}.
-Additionally, the injectivity of the cycle map together with part (2) of \autoref{mainintro2} allow us to often fully compute the non-divisible part of $F^2(X)$, which has applications to local-to-global principles for zero-cycles.
-In particular, the $p$-divisibility of the Albanese kernel in the unramified case verifies a conjecture of the author and T. Hiranouchi (cf.~\cite[Conjecture 1.3]{Gazaki/Hiranouchi2021}).
+Suppose that there exists a finite extension $K/k$ over which for each $i\in\{1,\ldots,d\}$ there exists an isogeny $\psi_i:J_i\otimes_k K\to E_{i_1}\times\cdots\times E_{i_{r_i}}$ to a product $Y_i:=E_{i_1}\times\cdots\times E_{i_{r_i}}$ of elliptic curves all of which have either good reduction or split multiplicative reduction.
+Suppose that for each $i\in\{1,\ldots,d\}$, $\check{\psi}_i\circ\psi_i=n_i$ is an integer coprime to $p$. \begin{enumerate} \item Suppose that for at most one $i\in\{1,\ldots,d\}$ there exist indexes $i_s$ with $s\in\{1,\ldots, r_i\}$ such that the elliptic curve $E_{i_s}$ has good supersingular reduction.
+Then the group $F^2(X)_{\nd}$ is torsion of finite exponent and there exists a finite extension $K'/K$ such that $F^2(X\otimes_k K')_{\nd}$ is a finite group.
+When $\dim(X)=2$, the group $F^2(X)_{\nd}$ is finite without having to extend the base field. \item Under the same assumptions as in part (1), if $K=k$ is an unramified extension of $\Q_p$ and all the elliptic curves involved have good reduction, then $F^2(X)_{\nd}$ is zero. \item Suppose that each $Y_i$ has potentially good ordinary reduction.
+Then there exists a finite extension $L/k$ such that the cycle class map to \'{e}tale cohomology is injective for every $n\geq 1$. \end{enumerate} \end{theo} \autoref{mainintro2} provides new infinite classes of examples that satisfy \autoref{mainconj}.
+We note that the above theorem and the results obtained in \cite{Raskind/Spiess2000, Gazaki/Leal2022} are the only evidence we have for the full \autoref{mainconj}.
+Additionally, the injectivity of the cycle map allows us to often fully compute the non-divisible summand of $F^2(X)$.

+For an abelian variety $A$ isogenous to such a product of elliptic curves we obtain the following weaker result, using the computations from \autoref{comparesection}.